aprax/a2b/README.md

 ```
   --json, -j  Output tree to JSON string
-  --addend, -a Adds adds an addend to the height of the tree.
-Useful for when leaf nodes overlap due to long values
+  --addend, -a Increases the height of the tree.
+Useful when leaf nodes overlap due to long values
   --grid, -g show number grid instead of whitespace
-  --fgColor -f A 4bit ANSI color that range from 30-37 and 90-97 inclusive.
+  --fgColor -f A 4bit ANSI color that ranges from 30-37 and 90-97 inclusive.
   --bst Output data as Binary Search Tree
 ```

-The valid values for `--fgColor` as follows
+The values and their associated color mappings for `--fgColor` are

 | Color          | value |
 | -------------- | :---: |